HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 ## Where is BIOS replaced?

-Historicaly it is was placed on a ROM(read only memory) and to change it you have to change the memory chip.
+Historically it is was placed on a ROM(read only memory) and to change it you have to change the memory chip.
 Then in modern computers, it is stored in a flash memory allowing it to be changed, configured, updated many times without replacing any chips.

 ## Change the BIOS search order

 You may be familiar with that if you tried to install an OS on a machine before, first you connect a flash memory or a CD disk that contains an image of your OS.
 Then you can change the order the BIOS searching the drivers so that it boots from your removable disk first instead of the local hard disk.
+This can be done from the interactive BIOS settings window.

 ## How the BIOS check a valid bootable driver?

-When the BIOS searches a driver basically hard disk or (flash memory), it looks at the first sector of it.
+When the BIOS searches a driver, basically hard disk or (flash memory), it looks at the first sector of it.
 It checks the first bytes that works as boot loader flags.
-If that bytes was valid it consider it as a bootable drive and switch to the boot loader, else it consider it as unbootable drive.
+If those bytes were valid, it considers the driver bootable and switch to the boot loader, else it considers the drive as unbootable.

 ## What are the advantages of GRUB

 It's a free software from the GNU project.
-One of its advantages that it reads its configuration from a file-system rather than being embedded with the MBR.
-This allows the configuration file to represented in a human-readable format and to be modified easily by the user in the run time.
+One of its advantages that it reads its configuration from file-system rather than being embedded with the MBR.
+This allows the configuration file to represented in a human-readable format and to be modified easily by the user in the run time (find the conf file in `/boot/grub/grub.conf`).

 ___As a quick note___ there is another type of boot loaders like SYSLINUX/ISOLINUX which used for booting from the FAT file-systems (and used to boot from live USBs if you tried it before).

 ## What Linux really is?

 Well Linux is actually the name of the kernel (not the whole OS).
-The reset of the programs come from different resources mainly the GNU project so some of people insist on using GNU/Linux naming the whole OS.
-You can find more about [GNU/Linux naming controversy](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy)
+The reset of the programs come from different resources, mainly the GNU project, so some of people insist on using the term GNU/Linux naming the whole OS not just Linux.
+You can read more about [GNU/Linux naming controversy](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy).

 ## Kernel loading into memory

-Linux kernel may be loaded into memory by either reading it directly form the file-system (slower) or read a compressed image of it then use the CPU to decompress it into the memory (faster).
+A full version of Linux kernel is around 70 MB in size.
+It may be loaded into memory by either reading it directly form the file-system (slower) or read a compressed image of it then use the CPU to decompress the image into the memory (faster, less file-system access and usage).

-## what a process is?
+## What a process is?

 Briefly, in Linux a program you run launches group of process (you can see them by the command `ps -ef`).
 Any process has exactly one parent process (the one that called it) and one or more child processes (processes called by it).
 So it some thing like a tree of processes, and each process has an number(ID) called ID.

 Init is the root process (parent of all other processes in the system) and has no parent process and its PID = **1**, and eventually the last process to terminate (shutdown).

+## What is run levels of Init?

+Init process has a run level that is passed to as a parameter from the kernel.
+Typical init has 7 run levels and we care about:

+..
+0 : halt
+..
+3 : full multi user
+..
+5 : X11 (GUI server)
+..
+6 : reboot

 ## Variation of init: